mobxjs/mobx-state-tree/README.md

 ### `optionals` and default value functions

-`types.optional` can take an optional function parameter which will be invoked each time a default value is needed.
+`types.optional` and `types.optionalNull` can take an optional function parameter which will be invoked each time a default value is needed.
 This is useful to generate timestamps, identifiers or even complex objects, for example:

 `createdDate: types.optional(types.Date, () => new Date())`